ramapriya23/skiScape/README.md

 `npm install`
 - To render the front end execute \
 `npm start`
+- The Result obtained after hitting "Find!" is dummy data.
+The exact results can be obtained from the api call.

 ## Goals Achieved :
 - Built frontend and Backend